bcrusco/Forward-Plus-Renderer/README.md

 #### Lights per Tile (1024 Lights, Radius = 50, Tile Size: 16 x 16)

 ![](https://github.com/bcrusco/Forward-Plus-Renderer/blob/master/screenshots/light%20debug%20(1024%20lights%20-%2050r).png?raw=true "Lights per Tile (1024 Lights, Radius = 50, Tile Size = 16 x 16)")

-## Future Work

-We had a lot of fun working on this project and are really excited with the results we achieved.
-Because of the time constraints of the project we were forced to focus all of our attention on the main implementation of the Forward+ technique.
-We think there's a lot more that could be done to improve the quality and performance of the renderer, and we have lots of plans for future development.

-* Directional lights
-* Material properties
-* Stenciled shadow volumes for point lights
-* SSAO
-* Gamma correction
-* Cascading shadow maps
-* Skybox and environment mapping
-* Improved normal mapping techniques
-* Bloom
-* Visual representations of the point lights in the scene
-* Additional performance analysis and optimization

-## Build Instructions

-Coming soon.

 ## Interactive Controls